What is Rent Expense?

 - The amount must then be divided by the total number of months covered under the lease

-- Every month must be listed under the original monthly rental expense, regardless of what was actually paid.
+- Every month must be listed under the original monthly rental expense, regardless of what was actually paid that month.
 It is listed in the expense account.

-- Offsetting rent payments – reduction of cost or inflation of cost – is listed in the deferred rent expense account.
+- Offsetting rent payments – reduction of cost or inflation of cost – is listed in the deferred rent asset or liability account.

 How Rental Space Is Used

-Rent expense can, in fact, be listed in a number of different places.
-It depends entirely on how a company intends to use the rental space.
+Rent expense can, in fact, be listed in a number of different places in a company’s financial records.
 It is often, as mentioned above, listed as a selling or administrative expense.
 If, for example, the space was used as a place to manufacture goods, the expense would then be listed as part of the cost of goods sold (COGS) for the products produced.

 Location, Location, Location